 Both are equally experienced with pets.
 With many years experience caring for all sorts of animals, they offer the best care your pet could receive including vaccination, documentation, quarantine, handling, feeding and even boarding facilities.

-If I am moving local can you arrange the pickup and boarding whilst I wait for the house settlement?
+If I am moving locally can you arrange the pickup and boarding whilst I wait for the house settlement?

 Yes of course this is quite common we don’t just move pets interstate and internationally, a lot of our customers don’t have simultaneous settlements and are not allowed to house their pets in the temporary rental they arrange.
 So we can arrange transport and boarding in this time.

 Do I need to organise the pet cage?